 As onshore wind has matured as a technology the amount of support it receives from Government has fallen.
-Today, with onshore wind classed as a mature technology, industry is able to say with confidence that new large-scale projects would provide power at a level which the Government's own advisors, the Committee on Climate Change, say is subsidy free.
+Today, with onshore wind classed as a mature technology, industry is able to say with confidence that new large-scale projects would provide power at a level which the Government's own advisors, the Committee on Climate Change, say is subsidy free - and in many cases new contracts to supply power are signed at a rate which returns money to the taxpayer over the life of the wind farm.